brainsum/qashot/README.md

 ## Installation

 The UI part is a standard Drupal installation.
-Dependencies are managed with composer.
+Drupal dependencies are managed with composer.

 To import the existing configuration, you need to set the site uuid to the exported one:
 `drush config-set "system.site" uuid "f700763e-1289-406f-919e-98dc38728a53" -y`

 You also need to remove shortcuts from the fresh install, as the standard profile creates some by default:
 `drush ev '\Drupal::entityManager()->getStorage("shortcut_set")->load("default")->delete();'`

 To run the tests, you need [BackstopJS 2.0](https://github.com/garris/BackstopJS "BackstopJS Repository") installed globally.